 For dependencies for running tests and building documentation, see the Development section.

 Even on a well configured machine the import of a full planet takes around 2 days.
-On traditional spinning disks, 7-8 days are more realistic.
+When using traditional SSDs, 4-5 days are more realistic.

 Tuning the PostgreSQL database